Things to Do at University: The Student Bucket List

 Sport at university

 University sport is one of the most accessible and most underused things available to students.
-Every club β from first team to social team β is looking for people.
+Every club, from first team to social team, is looking for people.
 You do not need to have played before.
 The social side of university sport is arguably as valuable as the athletic side.

 First team competition

-BUCS leagues, national competitions, and representative sport.
-If you played seriously at school, university is the natural continuation β and the level is higher than most students expect.
+BUCS leagues, national competitions and representative sport.
+If you played seriously at school, university is the natural continuation, and the level is higher than most students expect.

-Recreational teams
+Social teams

 Varsity

-The annual fixture against your rival university β one of the most electric sporting events in the student calendar.
+The annual fixture against your rival university: one of the most electric sporting events in the student calendar.
 Playing in or attending Varsity is on most students' shortlist of defining university experiences.

 University gym

-Free & cheap things to do
+Free and cheap things to do

-A significant portion of the best things available to students cost nothing, or nearly nothing.
+A significant portion of the best things available to students cost nothing or nearly nothing.
 This is for the days between payday and the end of term when the budget is tight but staying in feels like a waste.

 National museums and galleries

 Every major UK city has free national or civic museums.
-The British Museum, Tate Modern, National Galleries of Scotland, National Museum Cardiff β all free, all world class.
+The British Museum, Tate Modern, National Galleries of Scotland, National Museum Cardiff: all free, all world class.

 Student radio and open mic nights